sebastopolys/GinsengHtml/README.md

 ### Additional functions: ``close()``
 Note that on the above example, there is no content inside the html, neither is a closing html tag (`</span>` )

-The additional ``close()`` function is provided in order to have more control on html elements closing and opening tags
+The additional ``close()`` function is provided in order to have more control on html elements closing and opening

 Use this function to close any opened html tag:
 ```